 Look out for the little district of Anafiotika, seemingly hidden from view beneath Acropolis hill.
 The houses here have been built in Cycladic style as the residents relocated here from Anafi island in the Cyclades.

 Fortunately, most interior spaces in Athens are air-conditioned thus offering some respite from the intense heat.
 This includes Athens museums.

 The “New” Acropolis Museum is a must and entrance to the museum is included in your Acropolis admission ticket.
 Seeing the exhibitions here helps you to put what you’ve seen at the Acropolis into context.

 The National Archaeological Museum of Greece is one of the most important in the country.
-It can be found within the grounds of Athens National Gardens.
+It can be found on the grounds of the Athens National Gardens.

 Here it houses more than 11,000 exhibitions that are set across a number of rooms and annexes.
 Artifacts are displayed in chronological order and run from the Neolithic, Cycladic and Mycenaean ages to the modern-day.

 Costs and crowds are two major things that you have to contend with if you visit Athens in August.
 Prices of everything at this time of year are at an all-time high – hotel prices, flight costs, tour prices, etc.